Romania is a country in Eastern Europe that is halfway between the North Pole and the equator.

 There are also several different types of mines throughout Romania.
 These include salt, coal, and iron mines.

 Romania is also home to a region known the world over…Transylvania!
-While there are no vampires there, it is one of the many different regions you could visit.
+While there are no vampires there, it is one of the many different and interesting regions you could visit.

 The earliest inhabitants of Romania were Stone Age hunters who lived there around 8,000 BC.